alvin-giang/Leaflet_Mapping/README.md

 ### Introduction

-The United States Geological Survey (USGS) is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
-Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
+The United States Geological Survey (USGS) plays a crucial role in providing scientific data about natural hazards, the health of ecosystems and the environment, and the impacts of climate and land-use change.
+Their scientists are dedicated to developing innovative methods and tools to deliver timely, relevant, and actionable information about the Earth and its processes.

-To aid USGS in their mission, I have developed a new set of tools that visualize their earthquake data, allowing for better public education and interaction with government organizations.
-This project helps to illustrate the critical issues facing our planet and potentially secure more funding for future research.
+In support of USGS's mission, I have developed a comprehensive set of visualization tools for their earthquake data.
+These tools enhance public education and facilitate interaction with government organizations.
+By illustrating critical issues facing our planet, this project aims to raise awareness and potentially secure increased funding for future research.

 ### Earthquake Visualisation
 I visualized an earthquake dataset provided by the USGS.
 The process involved several key steps: